doitumura/open-pomodoro-timer/README.md

   longbreakApp: '',
   longbreakUrl: ''
 }
-$ open-pomodoro start
+$ opomo start

-* The timer doesn't stop automatically, so press ctrl+c to stop it.
+* If you want to stop the timer in the middle, press ctrl+c
 ```